tlaik/neptastic/README.md

  If you ever mess up your configuration, you can just delete the nep.ini file, and a new one with default settings will be created next time you start the game.

- Also, you can copy these config files between both games.
+ Also, you can copy these config files between all three games.

 ## Screenshots & Examples:
 ![main](examples/shadows.jpg)